amar-preet/bedrock-api-project/README.md

 This project provides an example of how to call Bedrock FM's 3rd party APIs from AWS.
 Bedrock FM is a powerful tool for leveraging the capabilities of generative AI models.

+**IMPORTANT:**
-**IMPORTANT - make sure to request model access on AWS Bedrock before calling the API.**
+* make sure to request model access on AWS Bedrock before calling the API.
+* update AWS region and [policy](https://github.com/amar-preet/bedrock-api-project/blob/main/lib/bedrock-api-project-stack.ts#L69-L77) as per your account and region you are deploying to

 ![alt text](bedrock.jpg)